 Step 3 – Remove the chicken breasts and shred with two forks.
 Add back to the slow cooker.
 Add the sour cream and chopped cilantro.

-Step 4 – Stir and serve with your favorite toppings.
+Step 4 – Stir and serve the hearty chili with your favorite toppings.
+Enjoy!

 Yes, instant pot white chicken chili is one of our favorites!
 To turn this slow cooker version into an instant pot recipe: seal the lid on the instant pot.
 Move the valve to the sealing position.
 Cook on manual pressure for 20 minutes.
 Let the pressure release naturally.
 Shred the chicken and add the sour cream and cilantro after the cooking time is complete.
 (Check your manual for safety instructions).